“You live as long as you are remembered”*

 Latest News and Events:

 At least fifty-five Macclesfield men died in the infamous Battle of the Somme, which took place between 1st July and 18th November 1916.
-Many more casualties came from the surrounding villages and other regiments.
+Many more casualties came from the surrounding villages.
 Read about the Battle of the Somme on Wikipedia.
-The … Continue reading
+The names of … Continue reading